Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Migraine attacks.

-Depressed state obsessive fears.
+Depressed state, obsessive fears.

-hypertensive crises.
+Hypertensive crises.

-enhanced growth hair on the face and back.
+Enhanced growth hair on the face and back.

-Deterioration of sperm quality, decrease in sperm motility.
+Deterioration in sperm quality, decreased sperm motility.

 Decreased potency.